glacials/twos.dev/src/cold/apple.md

 {{ video "Navigating through history in Safari with swipe gestures." "back"}}

-I tend to switch back to Chrome for Meet meetings, as I’ve experienced some webcam freezing in Safari of myself or others (local only); Meet also supports more types of screen sharing in Chrome, like sharing one tab.
+I tend to switch back to Chrome for Meet meetings, as I’ve experienced some local-only webcam freezing in Safari of myself or others.
+Meet also supports more types of screen sharing in Chrome, like sharing one tab.

 Ecosystem effects of Safari include Handoff (move a browsing session between devices smoothly) and the downright bonkers power efficiency of Safari on macOS.